-Reported here for the first time, their vetoes and the deliberations that led to them reflect a nascent industry-wide drive to balance the pursuit of lucrative AI systems with a greater consideration of social responsibility.
+Reported here for the first time, their vetoes and the deliberations that led to them reflect a nascent industry-wide drive to balance the pursuit of lucrative AI system with a greater consideration of social responsibility.

-"There are opportunities and harms, and our job is to maximize opportunities and minimize harms." caid Me
+"There are opportunities and harms, and our job is to maximise opportunities and minimise harms." said Ms.